hughcross/cp_microsatellites/README.md

 `blastn -query dc_ccmp_sub80_swarms.fasta -db nt -out blast_dc_ccmp_sub80_swarms_fmt6_ev5.txt -evalue 1e-5 -max_target_seqs 20 -outfmt "6 qseqid sseqid staxids sscinames scomnames length evalue qcovs pident nident sstart send stitle sseq"`

 All plant genera that were found in this search in both markers were extracted from the blast output using the python script **new_blast_seq_extractor.py**.
 These sequences were imported into Geneious for alignment and comparison of the two markers.

+Note: since creating this pipeline, I have made an all-purpose blast-parsing script that can read any blast output in tabular format.
+See https://github.com/hughcross/genbanking for details.